Angel Number 6

 Rev. Maria SantosM.Div., Interfaith Seminary

 6 is a harmonizer, not a demand for martyrdom.
-Its value is in the honest question it raises about whether your care is balanced, not in the false belief that giving more always means loving better.
+The point of it is in the honest question it raises about whether your care is balanced, not in the false belief that giving more always means loving better.

 After the main reading